 Trade Promotion and Advertising

 Malawi Broadcasting Corporation (MBC) TV is the oldest television station and is funded and controlled by the government of Malawi but has recently lost popularity to Zodiak TV, Mibawa TV, and Times TV.
 These stations primarily serve urban areas in Malawi.
-Only the affluent subscribe to pay TV, be it digital-over-the-air (GoTV) or satellite (Zuku, DSTV, AZAM).
+Only the affluent subscribe to pay TV such as digital-over-the-air (GoTV) or satellite (Zuku, DSTV, AZAM, Startimes).
 The government established the Malawi Digital Broadcast Network Limited (MDBNL) to provide signal distribution services to all licensed content providers.
-MDBNL packages content from service providers into bouquets and operates and maintains digital broadcasting networks through which content is distributed and delivered to consumers.
-MDBNL owns and sells ‘kiliye kiliye’ digital decoders, which offer all local TVs and radio stations, and a few international channels at a standard monthly subscription fee of K4,000 (US$3.80).
+MDBNL packages content from content service providers into appropriate bouquets and operates and maintains digital broadcasting networks through which content is distributed and delivered to consumers.
+MDBNL owns and sells ‘kiliye kiliye’ digital decoders, which offer all local TV and radio stations, and a few international channels, at a standard monthly subscription fee of $3.80.

-The MITC and the Malawi Confederation of Chambers of Commerce and Industry (MCCCI) provide information on upcoming fair trade, agricultural shows, and investment forums.
-The MCCCI is also a forum for advertising and trade promotion.
+The MITC and the MCCCI provide information on upcoming fair trade, agricultural shows, and investment forums.
+The MCCCI is also a good forum for advertising and trade promotion.

 Pricing

 Prices for goods are generally market-determined.
 Lower priced goods tend to sell well due to the low-income levels of most Malawians.
 The arrival of inexpensive Chinese-made products negatively impacted sales for many local and western-made products.
-Pricing structures that include the cost of international and domestic transportation, customs duties, and value-added tax of 16.5 percent contribute to final prices.
+Pricing structures include the cost of international and domestic transportation, customs duties, and value-added tax of 16.5 percent.

-The state-owned Agricultural Development and Marketing Corporation (ADMARC) often intervenes in the maize market to stabilize prices.
-With a declared intent of protecting poor farmers and alleviating poverty, the government also intervenes in the marketing of tobacco, cotton, and tea by setting price floor, though in most cases traders do not comply with the minimum prices.
+The state-owned Agricultural Development and Marketing Corporation (ADMARC) regularly intervenes in the maize market to stabilize prices.
+With a declared intent of protecting poor farmers and alleviating poverty, the government also intervenes in the marketing of tobacco, cotton, and tea by setting farmgate minimums, though in most cases traders do not comply to the set minimum prices.
 The pricing of petroleum products and utilities is strictly regulated.

 The Competition and Fair-Trading Commission is an autonomous agency of the government established to regulate, monitor, control, and prevent acts or behaviors that would adversely affect competition and fair trading in Malawi.
-The Commission ensures businesses are operating in a free market where they can set prices as they wish but do not take advantage of customers.
+The Commission ensures businesses operate in a free market where they can set prices as they wish but not take advantage of customers.
 The Commission handles cases where consumers complain of unfair trade practices, including setting unnecessarily high prices.
-Such cases have risen due to the COVID-19 pandemic and resulting global supply chain disruptions.
-The Consumer Association of Malawi is vocal in ensuring consumers are offered fair prices for the value of goods and services consumed.
+The Consumer Association of Malawi is vocal in ensuring that consumers are offered fair prices for the value of goods and services consumed.

 Sales Service/Customer Support